 These notes are intended for people who know how to sail, but are not that familiar with schooners.
 This is not an introduction to gaff rigs (Tom Cunliffe's book, Hand, Reef & Steer is highly recommended for those unfamiliar with gaffers).

 Not everyone who sails schooners will agree with all these points.
 Different vessels have different characteristics.
 Different experiences will influence opinions, and what I've written is what works for me on the vessels I've sailed.
-Most of my sailing has been done either singlehanded or with one other person aboard.
-To me, cruising with another person just means there is someone to take over the sailing while you sleep--each person needs to be able to raise, lower and reef all sails by themselves.
+Most of my sailing has been done either singlehanded or with one-person watches--where each person needs to be able to raise, lower and reef all sails by themselves.
 So these notes are oriented towards sailing schooners alone or with small crews.

-Comments and suggestions are welcomed (email address at bottom of page).
+Comments and suggestions are welcomed (my email address is at the bottom of the page).

 Differences between schooners and other rigs